It is an amino acid found in most proteins and is essential in the human diet.

 Isoleucine is broken down into a molecule called acetyl-CoA, which is the same molecule that is formed as it breaks down sugars.

-It can also produce fat from acetyl-CoA, which means that excess isoleucine in the diet, like other nutrients that provide excess energy, can cause the storage of body fat.
+It can also produce fat from acetyl-CoA, which means that excess isoleucine in the diet, like other nutrients that provide extra energy, can cause the storage of body fat.

 You can also use isoleucine to create two other types of molecules: glucose bodies and ketone.